-Litter and graffiti have a major negative impact on property values and standards of living in neighborhoods.
+Litter has a major negative impact on property values and standards of living in neighborhoods.

 Brent Brown: Chairman